 Process overview and scheduling

-At the beginning of each simulated year, lynx individuals are differentiated by their resident or disperser status (Appendix A, Fig. A.5).
-Residents progress on a yearly time step while dispersers progress on a daily time step.
-Resident lynx may reproduce and kittens are born.
-Then, residents may die from a fixed annual baseline mortality and from a spatial annual mortality, the latter being defined by the mean collision probability inside their territories.
-All these happen once in the year.
-Dispersing lynx move on the gridded study area (Appendix A, Fig. A.6) and their simulation time step is daily.
+At the beginning of each simulated year, lynx individuals are differentiated by their resident or disperser status (Fig. A.4).
+First, dispersing lynx move on the gridded study area (Fig. A.5) on a daily time step.
 A number of steps to move per day is generated for each dispersing lynx at the beginning of each day.
 All dispersers move simultaneously, one step (i.e., cell) at the time, following a correlated habitat-dependent movement influenced by the habitat type.
-After each step, dispersing lynx may suffer from a spatial mortality given by the collision probability at their new location.
-Then, the surviving ones search for a place where establish their territory (Appendix A, Fig. A.7).
-Dispersing females are constrained by the habitat type in their surroundings to establish a new territory while dispersing males are constrained by the presence of available resident females for reproduction (Breitenmoser-Würsten, Zimmermann, et al., 2007).
+After each step, dispersing lynx may suffer from a spatial mortality given by the collision probability at their new location divided by a correction factor to transform the value into a per step collision mortality.
+Then, the surviving ones search for a place where establish their territory (Fig. A.6).
+Dispersing females are constrained by the habitat type in their surroundings to establish a new territory while dispersing males are constrained by the presence of available resident females for reproduction (Breitenmoser-Würsten, Zimmermann, et al., 2007b).
 Dispersing lynx that do not establish a territory continue to disperse during their set number of steps per day, and every day during the year until establish one.
 At the end of each day, lynx that dispersed suffer from a fixed daily baseline dispersal mortality.
+On the other hand, residents progress on a yearly time step.
+After the disperser movements, resident lynx may reproduce and kittens are born.
+Then, residents may die from a fixed annual baseline mortality and from a spatial annual mortality, the latter being defined by the mean collision probability inside their territories multiplied by a correction factor to transform the value into a yearly collision mortality.
+All these happen once in the year.
 At the end of a year, all lynx age are incremented by one and their status is updated if applicable.

 Simulated lynx id, population, and sex variables do not change during a simulation.
 Their heading, location, previous location, last dispersing location, number matrix, male id, number females and road mortality territory may change at every dispersal step.
 The steps variable is updated each day, and age and status are updated once a year.
 There is no modeling of the landscape during the simulation, therefore the collision probability and habitat type are constant during one simulation.
 However, the territory id may change at every step (i.e., each time there is a new territory created).